ethandsz/jetson-lidar/README.md

 # Fast-LIO Jetson Deployment

-This repository enables deployment of Fast-LIO on a Jetson device with Livox integration.
-Follow the steps below to set up submodules, configure Docker (host-machine only), and run the system.
+Deployment of Fast-LIO on a Jetson device with Livox mid360.
+Set up submodules, configure Docker (host-machine only), and run the system.

 ## Submodules Installation